 The main demand of PAN was the creation of the National Electoral Institute, INE, which would take the place of IFE and be in charge of organizing all local and federal elections.
-It was expected that this new entity would break the governor's control of state electoral organisms, since local electoral counselors would be named and supervised by the INE, and would contribute to reduce costs by using more efficiently the available resources and centralizina spending Critics (including controls. many academics, IFE electoral counselors, governors and state electoral counselors) argued that the new scheme would damage federalism, ignore the uniqueness of local electoral processes, imply a costly transition, and produce no significant savings (Michel, 2013; Ibarra & Guerrero, 2013).
+It was expected that this new entity would break the governor's control of state electoral organisms, since local electoral counselors would be named and supervised by the INE, and would contribute to reduce costs by using more efficiently the available resources and centralizing spending controls.
+Critics (including many academics, IFE electoral counselors, governors and state electoral counselors) argued that the new scheme would damage federalism, ignore the uniqueness of local electoral processes, imply a costly transition, and produce no significant savings (Michel, 2013; Ibarra & Guerrero, 2013).
 PAN negotiators, however, stood firmly and prevailed.

-Other central points in the discussion were campaian spendina limits and controls, causes for election annulment, legislative and municipal reelection, threshold for political parties, and the formation of coalition governments.
+Other central points in the discussion were campaign spending limits and controls, causes for election annulment, leaislative and municipal reelection, threshold for political parties, and the formation of coalition governments.
 The PRI and the government refused to consider second ballot for presidential election and a new law on government publicity and propaganda.
 The PAN, PRI and the government went along with the negotiations, and although the PRD participated, its request for political reform in the Federal District was sidelined and left for a later review.

-Talks between PAN and the federal government on energy had continued. reform also Nevertheless, when the politicalelectoral reform seemed to draa in local legislatures controlled by the PRI (a simple majority of state congresses was needed for its final approval, and then signature of the federal Executive), the PAN threatened again to abandon the table.
-The PRI leadership had to declare that its local legislators were committed to its approval, reform the moved on, negotiations on energy continued.
+Talks between PAN and the federal government on energy reform had also continued.
+Nevertheless, when the political-electoral reform seemed to draa in local legislatures controlled by the PRI (a simple majority of state congresses was needed for its final approval, and then signature of the federal Executive), the PAN threatened again to abandon the table.
+The PRI leadership had to declare that its local leaislators were committed to its approval, the reform moved on, and negotiations on energy continued.

 Meanwhile, the PRD denounced that the PAN and the Peña Nieto administration were exchanging the political for the energy reform.
 The energy proposal brought close the positions of PAN and the government, allowing expansion of private investment in the sector (as noted earlier, Peña Nieto had the PRI modify favorably its position on the subject).
 For the PRD it was a non-compromise issue, and it was left out of the talks.
 The PRD leadership announced its official withdrawal from the Pact for Mexico, effectively terminating its existence.